Virtual devices

 Click to enlarge and open in a new tab.

-• Open the settings of the mqtt out block.
+• Open the settings for the http request block..

 • Click Done to save the settings.